S&H Green Stamps: Legal issues

 In 1972, the company was brought before the United States Supreme Court for violating the unfairness doctrine.
 In FTC v.
 Sperry & Hutchinson Trading Stamp Co., the court held that restricting the trade of the stamps was illegal.
 Sperry and Hutchinson was sold by the founders' successors in 1981 to Baldwin United.
 In 1999, it was purchased from Leucadia National, a holding firm, by a member of the founding Sperry family.
 At that time, only about 100 U.S. stores were offering Green Stamps.

-On-line factors
+Online factors

 Eventually, with the rise of the Internet and the World Wide Web, the company modified its practices, and offered "greenpoints" as rewards for online purchases.
 The Greenpoints could be earned and redeemed at only a few stores, such as Foodtown in New York state and New Jersey.

-The S&H Greenpoints program was discontinued as of October 4, 2020 and it was announced that all legacy S&H Green Stamps no longer had value and could no longer be redeemed, while S&H Greenpoints totals would be transferred to a new program called Freshpoints.
+The S&H Greenpoints program was discontinued as of October 4, 2020, and it was announced that all legacy S&H Green Stamps no longer had value and could no longer be redeemed, while S&H Greenpoints totals would be transferred to a new program called Freshpoints.

 Purchase

-Anthony Zolezzi, the founder of Bubba Gump Shrimp Company, Pet Promise Natural Dog Food and Greenopolis Recycling Rewards, purchased the company in 2013 with plans to relaunch it.
+Anthony Zolezzi, the founder of Bubba Gump Shrimp Company, Pet Promise Natural Dog Food, and Greenopolis Recycling Rewards, purchased the company in 2013 with plans to relaunch it.